kjendrzyca/themoney/README.md

 1. year/half-year/on-demand summary
 1. rename category or entry type (id instead of hardcoded value?)
 1. add list of single entries to each group in data representation (per entry type also?)
+1. add possibility to calculate monthy expenses for chosen entry (for example, how much do I pay for beer each month)

 # What "finished" means